Free Webinar on Safer, Stronger, Smarter:

 Presenter, Lori Peek.
 Peek is Director of the Natural Hazards Center and Professor in the Department of Sociology at the University of Colorado Boulder.
 She served on the Project Management Committee that developed FEMA P-1000, Safer, Stronger, Smarter: A Guide to Improving School Natural Hazard Safety.
 Peek has conducted long-term investigations in the aftermath of several major disasters and is the author of Behind the Backlash: Muslim Americans after 9/11, co-editor of Displaced: Life in the Katrina Diaspora, and co-author of Children of Katrina.
 She is currently leading an evaluation research project for Save the Children.
 She is also principal investigator on a new National Science Foundation effort to establish Social Science Extreme Events Research (SSEER) and Interdisciplinary Science and Engineering Extreme Events Research (ISEEER) networks and platforms for the disaster community.
 Peek earned her Ph.D. in Sociology from the University of Colorado Boulder in 2005.

 Registration Information.
-The webinar is funded by the National Earthquake Technical Assistance Program (NETAP)*, is free to U.S. registrants, and limited to 1,000 registrations.
-To register online, click here.
+The webinar is funded by the National Earthquake Technical Assistance Program (NETAP)*, is free to U.S. registrants.
+To view the recorded version online, click here.

 Webinar Handouts.
-Links to a PDF of the FEMA P-1000 report and to a PDF copy of the training presentation will be provided in advance of the webinar.
-Hard copies of FEMA P-1000 may be requested free of charge by contacting the FEMA Publications Warehouse (phone, 1-800-480-2520; e-mail).
+Click the following links to access a PDF of the FEMA P-1000 report and to a PDF copy of the training presentation.
+Hard copies of FEMA P-1000 may be requested free of charge for orders shipped within the United States by contacting the FEMA Publications Warehouse (phone, 1-800-480-2520; e-mail).
 For expedited orders or for orders shipped outside the United States, one may place an order through the ATC Online Store.

 About *NETAP.
 The Federal Emergency Management Agency (FEMA) developed NETAP as a mechanism for delivering direct assistance to the public through State, local, or tribal government entities, to increase their knowledge and ability to analyze their risk, make a plan, and take actions aimed at reducing their earthquake risk and supporting overall community resilience.
 For other upcoming free NETAP trainings, please click here.